 Our certified teachers work with students to ensure that they graduate with all necessary academic requirements to be successful in their post-secondary lives.

-- Compass Venture Projects are co-created by certified teachers, community members, and students to intentionally meet academic standards across disciplines.
+- Compass Venture Projects are co-created by certified teachers, community members, and students to intentionally meet academic standards and Compass skills competencies across disciplines.
 Using human-centered design principles, Venture Projects allow students to work closely with the community, explore their personal interests and passions, and develop the skills needed at the next stage of their lives, what we call the Compass Competencies (outlined below).

-With the guidance of evidence-based research, we have created eight core competencies that will drive instruction, reflection, and assessment of mastery for both staff and students.
-In addition to academic common core standards and next generation science standards, mastering these eight competencies will guide teacher evaluation and measure student achievement:
+With the guidance of evidence-based research, we have created seven core competencies that will drive instruction, reflection, and assessment of mastery for both staff and students.
+In addition to academic common core standards and next generation science standards, mastering these seven competencies will guide teacher evaluation and measure student achievement:

 COLLEGE COURSES AND INTERNSHIPS